brianrahadi/quartz/content/posts/term-review-2023spring.md

 I like the way CMPT431 teaches the stuff.
 Quizzes are probably better than the final as more things tested routinely give you better memory retention than 1 final assessment.
 But the best solution is to just have more assignments spread across the term.
 Since the user interface is inherently more subjective than other CMPT courses you learn, it's much better to have you do more things and evaluations than remembering stuff that you can easily read from books.

 ## Job Seeking
-Other than that, I was also actively seeking for Summer 2023 Co-op.
+I was also actively seeking for Summer 2023 Co-op.
 Hearing a lot of tech industry layoffs made me quite pessimistic about securing the co-op for the summer.
 Having an internship has been quite a strong urge since I didn't feel like taking courses in the summer.
 Why not just don't take courses and enjoy the summer?
 The option for me was either to take courses full time or go back to Indonesia.
 Enjoying the summer here feels expensive for me and I didn't feel like going back to Indonesia for now.

 I started applying quite religiously in late December.
 By mid-January, I started to get 2 interviews from Huawei and Visier.
 In both of these interviews, I conditioned myself to be more confident by being very pessimistic and not expecting anything at all.
 I think this worked quite well for me.